smithcommajoseph/rendr-cli/README.md

 # Rendr CLI

-The goal of Rendr CLI is to provide the ablility to generate Rendr apps and app components quickly and effciently.
+The goal of Rendr CLI is to provide the ablility to generate Rendr apps and app components quickly and efficiently.

 ## Getting Started